 Today we’re doing something super simple.
-I’ve a ton of protein recipes on the blog but very little veggie stuff.
-And while it’s not as glamorous and isn’t as oogle-worthy, it’s part of getting a good balanced meal.
+I have a ton of protein recipes on the blog but very little veggie stuff.
+And while it’s not as glamorous and isn’t as oogle-worthy, it’s part of getting a well-balanced meal.
 I was brought up to always, always, always balance my proteins with a side of veggies, so it’s something I encourage whenever I can.
 So today we’ll be doing some spicy and smoky green beans.
 It’s pretty much ready in 15 minutes and something you can get going while your proteins are cooking.

-They’re sauteed in garlic, flavored with smoked paprika, Creole seasoning and Worcestershire sauce and topped with crunchy fried onions to add some texture to it.
+They’re sauteed in garlic, flavored with smoked paprika, cayenne and Worcestershire sauce.
 Pair it with anything: seafood, beef or chicken.
 It’s super versatile like that.

 The recipe makes enough for four but can be scaled down for two people.
 Just halve the portions and seasonings and it will work out fine.
 I like to trim off both ends of the beans before cooking.
 It may seem like a daunting task for those not used to it but a trick I use is to stack up a portion of green beans, push them against the flat end of a knife so they’re all lined up neatly and cut off the ends.
 Turn the other side and repeat.
 Super easy.

 Make sure to rinse once it’s prepped and you’re ready to start cooking.
 I used a 10″ cast iron skillet for this but any skillet around this size will work well.
 Saute garlic in some oil and add the green beans.
 Toss in all the seasonings and let it sit while it cooks.
 Turn them every now and then to get the beans on top a chance to cook on the bottom of the pan.
 I found it easy to do this with a pair of tongs.